Title: Academic Administrator, Educator (Retired)

 Thomas Robb McDaniel, Academic Administrator and Educator, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in the field of education.

 Recognized for more than five decades of invaluable contributions in his area of expertise, Dr. McDaniel achieved professional success as the senior vice president of Converse College between 2002 and his retirement from the field in 2015.
 Throughout the course of his tenure at the institution, he has served in various positions of high leadership, including as the provost, interim president, vice president for academic affairs and the dean of the College of Arts and Sciences.
 Likewise, Dr. McDaniel taught students as a professor since 1971, having previously worked as an administrator at Johns Hopkins University and as a teacher at the Gilman School.

-Well regarded for his scholarly output, Dr. McDaniel has written nine books, including “At Home in South Carolina” in 1991 and “Dr. Luke’s Prescriptions for Spiritual Health” in 2000, among others.
+Well regarded for his scholarly output, Dr. McDaniel has written nine books, including “At Home in South Carolina” in 1991, “Dr. Luke’s Prescriptions for Spiritual Health” in 2000, and “The New Dean’s Survival Guide” in 2019, among others.
 Likewise, he has contributed over 300 articles to various professional publications, as well as textbook chapters, essays and reviews.
 To commemorate these accomplishments, as well as his performance in academia, Dr. McDaniel has been bestowed with such accolades as the Patrick Henry Award in 2019 and the Order of the Silver Crescent.

 Contact Dr. McDaniel: